-Kansas has nearly 25,000 active-duty military personnel living in the state.
+Kansas has over 21,000 active-duty military personnel living in the state.
 Service members who live in Kansas but are deployed elsewhere can renew their vehicle registration online.
-Kansas will waive the property tax on a vehicle registration if the active duty member’s name is on the title along with proof of insurance.
+Kansas will waive the property tax on a vehicle registration if the active duty member's name is on the title along with proof of insurance.

 Kansas Service Members:

 How the Auto You Choose Affects Your Premium

 Rollover crashes are more likely if you have an SUV or pickup, according to the Insurance Information Institute, but a recent model sports car will drive up your premium more than an older model SUV.

 Military Drivers: How Premium Ranges Rank by Driver Age and Vehicle

 Age Savings for Kansas